bouncycrab/bouncycrab.github.io/aboutme/index.md

 Hello!
 My name is Low Yu Xuan (刘宇轩).
-I am currently a Year 3 Mathematics(2nd Major Computer Sciences) student at the [Department of Mathematics, National University of Singapore](https://www.math.nus.edu.sg/).
+I am currently a Year 3 Mathematics and Computer Science student at the [Department of Mathematics, National University of Singapore](https://www.math.nus.edu.sg/).